gt245x/Neighborhood-Map-Project/README.md

 #Installation:

-    - Fork the files from github or copy into your directory.
+    -Fork the files from github or copy into your directory.
-    - Run the *index.html* file using local host or by opening it using any browser
+    -Run the *index.html* file using local host or by opening it using any browser

 #Map Features